vdbg/life360-influx/README.md

 ## Setup

-The app can be configured through config.toml, environment variables, or both.
+The app reads the settings from `template.config.toml`, then `config.toml`` (if it exists), then environment variables.
-The provided examples do both.
+See `template.config.toml` for details.

 ### With Docker & config file